castcasino/web/README.md

 The Nexa Games Engine (NGE) is a cross-chain, high-throughput virtual machine run by the Validators that secure the network.

-### Supporting App Chain Networks
+### Supported App Chain Networks

 1. Avalanche Subnets
 2. Polygon Supernets
-3. Polkadot ??
+3. Polkadot Substrate?
-4. Binance ??
+4. Cosmos Hub?
-5. Cosmos ??
+5. Binance ??